 Yes, grades earned in your General Education Elective courses are included in the calculation of your overall Grade Point Average (GPA).

-Students who are enrolled in a full-time program are encouraged to take their General Education Elective courses as part of the regular program delivery.
-However, if you are interested in taking Electives through Continuing Education (CE)/Part-Time Studies, you can do so at your own expense (fees for these courses are NOT included in regular full-time tuition fees).
+Students who are enrolled in a full-time program are encouraged to take their General Education Electives as part of the regular program delivery.
+However, if you are interested in taking Electives through Continuing Education (CE), you can do so at your own expense (fees for these courses are NOT included in regular full-time tuition fees).
 Only courses on the CE General Education Electives list are accepted as credit towards the General Education requirements for most diploma programs.
 Before registering for a CE General Education course, please consult the Elective Program Restrictions list to ensure that the course is an appropriate Elective for your program.
 For all questions pertaining to the delivery and registration for Continuing Education courses you can contact CECreative [at] mohawkcollege.ca (CECreative[at]mohawkcollege[dot]ca).

 General Education Exemptions